Drift Documentation

 Project Structure Validation (Primary Use)

-Run drift --no-llm for instant feedback without API calls.
 Define rules in .drift.yaml to check:

 • Dependency health: Detect redundant transitive dependencies in commands, skills, and agents